 We must counter the satisfaction of spectacular needs imposed by consumer society with the satisfaction of man's natural needs seen in the light of that primary, essential need: the need for communism.

-In this way the quantitative evaluation of needs is overturned.
-The need for communism transforms all other needs and their pressures on man.
+In this way the quantitative evaluation of needs is over-

+and tragedy, joy and death.